radiantearth/stac-spec/README.md

 follows [Semantic Versioning](https://semver.org/), so any breaking change will require the spec to go to 2.0.0.

-The [dev](https://github.com/radiantearth/stac-spec/tree/dev) branch is where active development takes place, and may have inconsistent examples.
-Whenever dev stabilizes, a release is cut and we merge `dev` in to `master`.
-So `master` should be stable at any given time.
+The [main](https://github.com/radiantearth/stac-spec/tree/main) branch is where active development takes place, and may have inconsistent examples.
+Whenever `main` stabilizes, a release is cut and we tag `main` and create a new branch with the same name as the tag, e.g., `v1.0.0`, and set that branch as the default to represent the most stable release.
 More information on how the STAC development process works can be found in [process.md](process.md).

 ## Communication